NooraWael/outloud/readme.md

 Outloud
 ===========

-### _Learn by Talking
+### Learn by Talking

 Outloud is a **voice-first learning companion** where you don’t just answer questions…

 You have a **real conversation**.

-You talk.The AI talks back — as a **mentor, peer, coach, or critic**.Together, you co-host a tiny “learning podcast” about your topic.
+You talk.The AI talks back as a **mentor, peer, coach, or critic**.Together, you co-host a tiny “learning podcast” about your topic.

 After the conversation, Outloud shows you **how clearly you explained things** with: